petersonben50/HellsCanyon/code/binning/PVC_details/PVC_details_workflow.md

 Moved all of these over, cleaned them up.

+**Remove scaffolds from HC18HY300_bin_0036**

+The tree analysis downstream identified two scaffolds that were present in two genomes (this is why I need to clean up my bin-generating pipelines).
+The two bins are anvio_hgcA_0110 and HC18HY300_bin_0036.
+We'll remove the two scaffolds (HC18HY300_000000021381 and HC18HY300_000000059556) from HC18HY300_bin_0036.
+Now will continue as before.

 **Predict ORFs**

-Run the IMMA_ORF_STAN workflow to get the needed ORFs.
+Then I ran the IMMA_ORF_STAN workflow to get the needed ORFs.

-*Set up dataframe for renaming tips*

-I manually made a tsv file with a name for the bin, the accession number, the phylum, and the name of the tip label: `dataEdited/binning/phylogeny/PVC/tip_naming.tsv`.
+After it was done, I concatenated the ORFs and generated the gene-to-bin file.

+#### Tree generation for PVC

 **Search for rp16 genes**